Skip to content

 Loss & Training

-RATE requires no training and operates as a zero-shot agentic framework based on LLMs.
-The evaluation protocol adopts the SQM 5-point scale.
-The Comparison Agent calibrates scores by comparing multiple translations of the same source text, mitigating score drift in LLM-based evaluation.
+RATE is a zero-shot agentic framework based on LLMs and requires no training.
+The evaluation protocol follows a 5-point SQM scale.
+The Comparison Agent mitigates score drift by comparing multiple translations for the same source text.

 Key Experimental Results